T-Miller0/tech-test-Bank/README.md

 To interact;

-1 - Open IRB, to do so type in the terminal $ irb
+1. Open IRB, to do so type in the terminal $ irb
-2 - > require "./lib/print_statement.rb"
+2. > require "./lib/print_statement.rb"
-3 - > statement = Statement.new
+3. > statement = Statement.new
-4 - > statement.deposit_statement("02/10/2020", 1000)
+4. > statement.deposit_statement("02/10/2020", 1000)
-or - > statement.withdrawal_statement("02/10/2020", 1000)
+or > statement.withdrawal_statement("02/10/2020", 1000)
 "02/10/2020" is to be your desired date
 1000 is to be your desired input
 You may repeat step 4 as desired
-5 - > printer.my_statement(statement.account_statement)
+5. > printer.my_statement(statement.account_statement)
 This will show you your account statement

 # Built with
-Ruby 2.5.1
+.Ruby 2.5.1
-Rspec
+.Rspec
-Rubocop
+.Rubocop
-Simplecov
+.Simplecov

 # User Stories